Keeping Mice Out of Your Car

 6. Check for damage – If you have seen signs that mice may already be in your car, have the engine and surrounding areas checked for signs of gnawing.
 It’s critical to take care of these things while they are still minor.

 7. If you’ve done all these things and you still feel like you may have little visitors, it’s time to set traps.
 Setting them overnight is the best option, and there are plenty of choices for whatever you’re comfortable with.
 Always make sure that children or pets have no access to the traps and don’t keep them in the car while you’re in there.

 8. If you find a deceased mouse in the car, never touch it with your bare hands.
 Wear rubber gloves, seal it inside two Ziploc bags and dispose of it in an outdoor trash can.
 Then clean the area you found it in with a disinfecting solution.
 1 cup of bleach to 1 gallon of water works well.

 All in all, do what you can to keep them away, but if you catch the problem quickly enough, you can handle it easily!
-Once you’ve prepped your vehicle for mice protection, explore our other guides, such as how to entertain your kids on road trips or how to use the Uconnect® app!
+Once you’ve prepped your vehicle for mice protection, explore our other guides, such as how to entertain your kids on road trips, how often to rotate tires, or how to use the Uconnect® app!